zhaosheng-thu/zhaosheng-thu.github.io/_projects/Theater.md

 ---
 title: "Immersive 3D cinema experience in VR/AR"
-permalink: /projects/drive
+permalink: /projects/cinema
 excerpt:
 ---

 Choose your favorite video, load it into the virtual space, and enjoy a unique sense of immersion!
-Feel free to choose, the screen will automatically adapt to the size and resolution of the video.
+Feel free to select, the screen will automatically adapt to the size and resolution of the video.

 <div style="text-align:center;">
-    <iframe width="200" height="120" src="https://www.youtube.com/watch?v=2zthpene_yg" ></iframe>
+    <iframe width="200" height="120" src="https://www.youtube.com/embed/2zthpene_yg" ></iframe>
 </div>